OceanUwU/pd-achievements/README.md

 {% endfor %}

-<p class="footnote">* These games are already available to play now and will support Playdate Achievements in a future update.</p>
+<p class="footnote">* These games are available to play now and will support Playdate Achievements in a future update.</p>

 </div> <!-- game grid -->